Njuelle/how-to-dashboard/part2.md

 This will create a new aggregatable field for each document in our index that returns a 1 or 0 depending on the `state.motion` boolean value.

 Save the new scripted field.
-We just completed the Kibana configuration !
+We just completed the Kibana configuration!

 ## 3- Creating Visualizations and Dashboards

-Now to the fun part of this tutorial and the reason you're here !
+Now to the fun part of this tutorial and the reason you're here!
 We're going to create our first graph, ready?
 Let's go!

 Click on the "Visualize" button on the left navigation panel and click "Create a visualization".